zbchristian/simple-GPS-Data-Server/Readme.md

 Tracking devices
 ----------------
+* Any OpenGTS compliant tracking APP will work
+  * Examples: GPS Logger for Android, Traccar Client ...
 * GPS Logger for Android
   * Open settings -> Logging Details -> "Log to OpenGTS server" in order to activate the real time tracking
 	 * server: "<servername.com>"